Louisiana State Penitentiary: Operations

-As of 2011 the annual budget of the Louisiana State Penitentiary was more than $120 million.
-Angola is still operated as a working farm; former Warden Burl Cain once said that the key to running a peaceful maximum security prison was that "you've got to keep the inmates working all day so they're tired at night."
-In 2009 James Ridgeway of Mother Jones said Angola was "An 18,000-acre complex that still resembles the slave plantation it once was."
+As of 2011, the annual budget of the Louisiana State Penitentiary was more than $120 million.
+Angola still is operated as a working farm; former Warden Burl Cain once said that the key to running a peaceful maximum security prison was that "you've got to keep the inmates working all day so they're tired at night."
+In 2009 James Ridgeway of Mother Jones wrote Angola was "An 18,000-acre complex that still resembles the slave plantation it once was."

 Angola has the largest number of inmates on life sentences in the United States.
-As of 2009 Angola had 3,712 inmates on life sentences, making up 74% of the population that year.
+As of 2009, Angola had 3,712 inmates on life sentences, making up 74% of the population that year.
 Some 32 inmates die each year; only four generally gain parole each year.
 Louisiana's tough sentencing laws result in long sentences for the inmate population, who have been convicted of armed robbery, murder, and rape.
-In 1998 Peter Applebome of The New York Times wrote, "It's impossible to visit the place and not feel that a prisoner could disappear off the face of the earth and no one would ever know or care."
+In 1998, Peter Applebome of The New York Times wrote, "It's impossible to visit the place and not feel that a prisoner could disappear off the face of the earth and no one would ever know or care."

 Most new prisoners begin working in the cotton fields.
 A prisoner may spend years working there before gaining a better job.

-In Angola parlance a "freeman" is a correctional officer.
+In Angola parlance, a "freeman" is a correctional officer.
 Around 2000, the officers were among the lowest-paid in the United States.
 Like the prisoners they supervised, few had graduated from high school.
 As of 2009, about half of the officers were female.

 The administration uses prisoners to provide cleaning and general maintenance services for the West Feliciana Parish School Board and other government agencies and nonprofit groups within West Feliciana Parish.

 Warden Burl Cain maintained an open-door policy with the media.
 He allowed the filming of the documentary The Farm: Angola, USA (1998) at the prison, which focused on the lives of six men.
 It won numerous awards.
 Films such as Dead Man Walking, Monster's Ball, and I Love You Phillip Morris were partly filmed in Angola.
 Cain did not allow a proposed sex scene between two male inmates in I Love You Phillip Morris to be filmed at the prison.

 The prison hosts a rodeo every April and October.
 Inmates produce the newsmagazine The Angolite, which has won numerous awards.
 It is available to the general public and is relatively uncensored.

 The museum features among its exhibits Louisiana's old electric chair, "Gruesome Gertie", last used for the execution of Andrew Lee Jones on July 22, 1991.
 Angola Prison hosts the country's only inmate-operated radio station, KLSP.